National Palace Museum

 Scroll horizontally (or use the arrows) to move through selected readings.
 Toggle between poetic and literal translations.

 Select characters one at a time to build a line or touching block.
-Most poems here use 4- or 7-character lines, but you can select any connected line or block with a minimum line length of 3 characters.
-Human translations appear when available; otherwise the site uses the machine translation dataset.
+Most poems here use 4- or 7-character lines, but you can select any connected line, including diagonals, or block with a minimum line length of 3 characters.
+Human translations appear when available, and machine translations from the reference dataset appear when they exist.
+Otherwise, you can request an AI translation manually.

-Click characters one at a time.
-Selections must stay connected and form either a single line or a filled rectangular block.
+Tap characters one at a time.
+Selections must stay connected, including diagonally, and form either a single line or a filled rectangular block.

 Two useful starting points for viewing the Star Gauge and related translation work.